 Tesla completed a five-for-one stock split in August 2020.
 It made shares affordable for retail investors and the Tesla share price saw a large jump after the stock split took effect.
 There are rumors that Tesla could announce another stock split in the near future as the share price is now again above $1,000, but whether this will really occur remains to be seen.

 Keep in mind that Tesla had a stock split in 2020, so investors enjoyed a far larger return than it might appear on the first look.
-In fact, if you bought Tesla shares ten years ago and held on, you would have enjoyed an impressive annual return of 61.26%.
+In fact, if someone bought Tesla shares ten years ago and held on, he would have enjoyed an impressive annual return of 61.26%.

 To compare, the S&P 500 had an annual average return of 13.6% in the past 10 years.

 Tesla has so far never paid a dividend on its common stock.
 The company has made it clear that it wishes to retain all earnings to finance its future growth, so it is unlikely it will start paying out dividends in the near future.
 With the meteoric rise in its share price, few investors will be bothered about this.

 Tesla is listed on the NASDAQ exchange and the regular trading hours are 9:30 AM to 4 PM.

 Investors have the ability to trade in the Pre-Market (4:00-9:30 AM Eastern Time) and the After Hours Market (4:00-8:00 PM Eastern Time).